Area: 58.8 sq. km. (22.7 sq. mi.).

 The judiciary is composed of a chief justice and associate judges appointed by the governor.
 For administrative purposes, Bermuda is divided into nine parishes, with Hamilton and St. George considered autonomous corporations.

 Bermuda's first political party, the Progressive Labor Party (PLP), was formed in May 1963 with predominantly black adherents.
 In 1965, the two-party system was launched with the formation of the United Bermuda Party (UBP), which had the support of the majority of white voters and of some black voters.
 A third party, the Bermuda Democratic Party (BDP), was formed in the summer of 1967 with a splinter group from the PLP as a nucleus; it disbanded in 1970.
-It was later replaced by the National Liberal Party (NLP), which currently holds no parliamentary seats.
+It was later replaced by the National Liberal Party (NLP).

 Bermuda's first election held on the basis of universal adult suffrage and equal voting took place on May 22, 1968; previously, the franchise had been limited to property owners.
 In the 1968 election, the UBP won 30 House of Assembly seats, while the PLP won 10 seats and the BDP lost the 3 seats it had previously held.
 The UBP continued to maintain control of the government, although by decreasing margins in the Assembly, until 1998 when the PLP won the general election for the first time.

 Unsatisfied aspirations, particularly among young blacks, led to a brief civil disturbance in December 1977, following the execution of two men found guilty of the 1972-73 assassinations of Governor Sir Richard Sharples and four others.
 In the 1980s, the increasing prosperity of Bermudians, combined with limited land area, caused a housing shortage.
 Despite a general strike in 1981 and economic downturn in the early 1980s, Bermuda's social, political, and economic institutions remained stable.